 Transmission electron microscopy (TEM): principle, applications and laboratory analyses

-Transmission electron microscopy (TEM) is an advanced analytical technique that allows the observation of nanoscale structures with a resolution far superior to that of conventional optical microscopes.
-By using an electron beam passing through an ultra-thin sample, TEM is essential for the study of materials, biological structures, nanoparticles, and polymers.
-This method is widely used in various industrial and scientific sectors, including nanotechnology research, cell biology, metal characterization, and food analysis.
+Transmission electron microscopy (TEM) is an advanced analytical technique that allows the observation of structures at the nanoscale with a resolution far exceeding that of conventional optical microscopes.
+By using an electron beam passing through an ultrathin sample, TEM is essential for the study of materials, biological structures, nanoparticles, and polymers.
+This method is widely used in various industrial and scientific sectors, including nanotechnology research, cell biology, metal characterization, and food product analysis.

 What is transmission electron microscopy?